Discover 4finance's 9-Month Results Unveiled!

 Foto: adobe.stock.com

-- CFO James Etherington will step down in January 2026, with a succession process currently underway.
+- Group CFO James Etherington will step down in January 2026, and the succession process is underway.

 +0,10 %